dipoesan/dareyio-pbl/project10.md

 ![image](https://user-images.githubusercontent.com/22638955/116341840-8b323f80-a7d9-11eb-9cf7-6c1dd68eb9c5.png)

-Best pracice is to have a scheduled job that would run a renew command periodically.
+Best practice is to have a scheduled job that would run a renew command periodically.
 We would configure a cronjob to run the command twice a day.
 To do so, lets edit the crontab file with the following command:

 <b>crontab -e</b>